A Step-by-Step Guide

 Before you pay for any online streaming services, check out free broadcast TV.
 In most areas, you can expect to find your major networks such as FOX, ABC, NBC and CBS; along with a host of other networks like PBS, MeTV, CW, ION, etc. and all are broadcast in full HD.

 Many factors contribute to reliably receiving over-the-air programming.
 Some examples are signal strength, trees and buildings, so check out our infographic before heading over to our antenna selection page to find the right antenna for your location.

 To cut the cord and keep access to all your favorite content, a good internet connection is a must.
 Over-the-top (OTT) service providers such as Netflix recommend a download speed of at least 5 Mbps for a HD stream, but in reality, you will be better served with speeds closer to 10 Mbps.
 This is important if you are streaming more than one show at a time or if the kids get on YouTube, you will experience a bit of buffering - every cord-cutter's biggest frustration!

 Test your internet speed at different times of the day and on the weekends, particularly around key times you sit down to watch.
 If your speed drops below 5 Mbps, you should check with your provider about an upgrade.

-Choosing the Right Streaming Service
+Choosing the Right Streaming Media Player